-By March 2012, IFFIm had provided US$ 61.4 million for the Maternal and Neonatal Tetanus Elimination initiative to help accelerate progress towards the Millennium Development Goals
+As of December 2016, IFFIm has provided US$ 61.4 million for the Maternal and Neonatal Tetanus Elimination initiative to help accelerate progress towards the Millennium Development Goals

 Mother and newborn child: one of the most heartwarming and uplifting scenes anyone can witness.
 Yet a newborn child dies every nine minutes worldwide due to the simple lack of a clean delivery and resulting tetanus infection.

-The GAVI Alliance, with funds from IFFIm, is helping to reverse this devastating disease, in partnership with UNICEF, WHO, the Bill & Melinda Gates Foundation and many other partners.
+The Gavi, the Vaccine Alliance, with funds from IFFIm, is helping to reverse this devastating disease, in partnership with UNICEF, WHO, the Bill & Melinda Gates Foundation and many other partners.
 This is necessary because many tens of thousands of maternal and neonatal tetanus (MNT) deaths still occur each year in developing countries.